Thimoteus/purescript-infinite-lists/README.md

 As such, some of the `Data.List` API is not implemented here -- anything that relies on finiteness, for example -- while other functions get simplified types.

+Also note that equality of countable sets is undecidable in general, but inequality can be determined after a finite number of steps.
+As such using `eq` and `compare` may not terminate.

 For example:
 ```purescript
 head :: forall a.
 List a -> a